 Do I have Choice?

 Generally you will be entitled to Choice and must be offered access to choice of fund by your employer for your SG contributions.
 Your employer will be required to pay a penalty if this is not offered.

-However, there are some people, usually those who are covered by industrial agreements and members of certain defined benefit funds, who are not able to choose their super fund.
+However, there are some people—including employees covered by industrial agreements made before 1 January 2021 and members of certain defined benefit funds—who are not able to choose their super fund.

 If you’re unsure whether you should be entitled to Choice, check with your employer or the Australian Taxation Office (ATO).

 What if I don’t want to choose a fund?

 If you don’t want to choose a super fund, you can just go with the fund your employer uses as a default for its employees.
 This is called a MySuper account.

 Many super funds offer MySuper accounts.
 These are accounts that have: simple features – basic, comparable fees (and restrictions on the type of fees you can be charged); a single investment option or investment options based on the stage in life you are at; and, a minimum level of insurance (basic Death and Total Permanent Disability (TPD) insurance cover).

 MySuper accounts are designed to be simple for people to understand and to help people compare funds more easily, based on a few important differences.
 They are meant to make sure people do not pay for any features they don’t want or use.
 Only super funds with a MySuper license are able to accept default super contributions (this happens when you don’t choose a super fund yourself and just go with the super fund your employer choses for you).